Patchcoat/OpenDice/README.md

 * Fix the Known Issues
 * Add Paranthasis to allow for using a non-standard order of operations
 * Add -d tag to let the user delay the result (-d 1 delays the result for one second)
-* Add -h tag to let the user hide the result until they press a key
+* Add -c tag to let the user count certain rolls
 * Add help option
 * Add expression saving.
 An expression can be saved under a name using -s, then rolled under than name with the -r tag
 * Impliment a fully featured GUI